Josephine Wiggs: Early career

-Wiggs is the daughter of Richard Wiggs, a teacher of handicapped children and founder of the Anti-Concorde Project.
+Wiggs is the daughter of Richard Wiggs, a teacher of disabled children and founder of the Anti-Concorde Project.
 Wiggs studied philosophy at the University of London, earning a BA degree, going on to get an MA in continental philosophy from the University of Sussex.
 She studied cello for ten years.
 She joined The Perfect Disaster in 1988 as bass guitarist, playing on the albums Asylum Road, (1988) Up (1989) and Heaven Scent (1990) before going on to form The Breeders with Kim Deal and Tanya Donelly in 1990.
-Wiggs played cello on the Spacemen 3 album Playing With Fire.
+Wiggs played cello on the Spacemen 3 album Playing with Fire.